 If you are looking to improve the chances of landing fish, then you have come to the right place.
 These 5 rigs are guaranteed to get you bites and help you catch more bass.

-Before a tournament or a fishing trip, I’ll spend countless hours the night before making predictions as to what I should throw.
+Before a tournament or a bass fishing trip, bass anglers will spend countless hours the night before making predictions as to what soft plastics I should throw.
 Then, I’ll load my tackle bag up with what I think are going to be my best bets.
-What I’ve found is that I keep coming back to several rigs that I can fish in a variety of conditions and seasons.
+What I’ve found is that I keep coming back to several fishing rigs that I can fish in a variety of conditions and seasons.
 These five rigs are versatile and will keep the fish interested.

 1. Ned Rig